A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Open Problems

 Modern mobile robots are equipped with multiple sensors for self-localization~\cite{jiao2022fusionportable}.
 In recent years, multi-modal sensing has been a hot topic in the community and has attracted much research interest.
 Different modalities bring direct challenges for \textit{cross-modality} global localization.
 But on the other hand, each sensor modality has its pros and cons, and sensor \textit{modality fusion} can potentially improve the reliability and robustness of localization.
 Despite the sensor modalities at the front end, recent learning techniques enable modality study to higher-level tasks, and we will also introduce \textit{high-level semantics} in the LiDAR global localization problem.

 \textbf{Cross Modality.} When offline mapping and online localization use different sensor modalities, we name it cross-modality localization.
-Cattaneo \emph{et al.}~\cite{cattaneo2020global} propose to train 2D images and 3D point place recognition together.
+Cattaneo \emph{et al.}~\cite{cattaneo2020global} train 2D images and 3D point place recognition jointly.
 To achieve this, a deep neural network is built, integrating classical 2D convolution layers and 3D PointNet.
-Similarly, in~\cite{yin2021radar}, radar and LiDAR are mixed together for BEV-based place recognition.
+Similarly, in~\cite{yin2021radar}, radar and LiDAR are mixed for BEV-based place recognition.
 Overhead satellite imagery is a cheap source for outdoor localization that does not require lidar mapping beforehand.
 Metric global LiDAR localization on 2D satellite imagery is proposed and validated in~\cite{tang2021get}.
 OpenStreetMap (OSM) is also an alternative map that includes structural road and building information.
-In~\cite{cho2022openstreetmap}, LiDAR descriptors are matched to OSM descriptors to achieve place recognition.
+In~\cite{cho2022openstreetmap}, handcrafted LiDAR descriptors are matched to OSM descriptors to achieve place recognition.
 For metric localization, a 4-bit representation is proposed in~\cite{yan2019global} that can measure the hamming distance between laser scans and OSM.
 Then the distances are used to formulate the observation model of MCL.
 Overall, the research insight of these works~\cite{cattaneo2020global,yin2021radar,tang2021get,cho2022openstreetmap,yan2019global} is to build a shared low-dimensional representation that can connect different data modalities.
-Precise and global cross-modality global localization is still a challenging problem, e.g., matching a 2D visual image on a 3D LiDAR map.
+Learning techniques are needed to extract the shared feature embeddings in most of these existing approaches.
+We consider precise and global cross-modality global localization is still a challenging problem, e.g., matching a 2D image on a 3D point map globally.